24.3.18 a very short day 15 kms (3.5 hours).

 Breakfast was at the café Alta Cuesta over the road (I bought a coffee and ate my left-over bread and cheese) with all the other pilgrims assembled before the day’s walk.
-What bonhomie (though most were German!)
+What bonhomie (though most were German!).
 The Way was clearly marked, directly beside the albergue (hostel), and the tarmac quickly became a sandy path: good for the walkers’ feet.
-There were fields of goats; lots of dogs; and black/white cranes flapping their ungainly wings, necks outstretched like flying geese.
+There were fields of goats; lots of dogs; and black/white storks flapping their ungainly wings, necks outstretched like flying geese.

 Today’s weather: sunny, cold (no need to stop and de-robe), with a glacial and an ever stronger, west wind.

 Sign posting: Very good all day – even on the way out of the town.
 No need for a book or an app.